keybase/client/README.md

 ### Architecture

-This client allows you to mount KBFS as a proper file system at some mountpoint on your local device (by default, `/keybase/`).
+This client allows you to mount KBFS as a proper filesystem at some mountpoint on your local device (by default, `/keybase/`).
 It communicates locally with the Keybase service, and remotely with three types of KBFS servers (block servers, metadata servers, and key